phalcon/documentation/docs/api/phalcon_db.md

 ```

 Builds a CHECK constraint clause from a `CheckInterface`, using the
-provided escape character for the constraint name (so each dialect
+provided escape character for the constraint name.
-gets its native quoting).
-Returns the clause body - the dialect's
-`createTable()` / `addCheck()` is expected to prefix `ADD` or place
-the result on its own line as appropriate.

 #### `getColumnSize()` { #dbdialect-getcolumnsize }